tecwindow/SoundTranscriber/README.md

 - What's new: View Sound Transcriber change log.
 - Check for Updates: Search for program updates.
 - Contact Us: Display menus with options to contact the program developers.
+- Donate: donate to the developers of Sound Transcriber.
+- Open Repository: Opens Sound Transcriber repository on GitHub, the program is not open source.
 - About: Provides information about Sound Transcriber.

 ## Sound Transcriber Settings: